tsoithomas/summations-doi/README.md

 3. [License](#license)

 ## Introduction
-This is a working demo used for demostrating how to get a research paper abstract from its DOI (Digital Object Identifier).
+This is a working demo demostrating how to get a research paper abstract from its DOI (Digital Object Identifier).

 ![Screen shot](https://github.com/tsoithomas/summations-doi/blob/master/screenshot.png?raw=true)